Ireland is a small, but beautiful country with many wonderful beaches. But where are the best beaches in Ireland to be found.

 The great thing about this spot on the west coast of Ireland is that it has a good reputation for being safe.
 It’s also a favorite spot for surfers all year round.

 With lifeguards on duty, Lahinch Beach offers great protection from the elements and with facilities nearby including cafes restaurants and shops, you’ll never be bored.
+Plus it’s not far from the world famous Cliffs of Moher.

 Inch Beach, Dingle Peninsula, County Kerry